makrai/notes/park21-vad-from-categ-emo.md

   (Scherer and Wallbott, 1994; Alm+ 2005; Aman and Szpakowicz, 2007;
   Mohammad, 2012; Sintsovaa and Musata, 2013; Li+ 2017; Schuff+ 2017;
   Shahraki and Zaiane, 2017; Mohammad+ 2018)
-* In this paper, we propose a framework to learn the VAD scores of the label words obtained from the NRC-VAD lexicon (Mohammad, 2018)
+* we propose a framework to learn the VAD scores of the label words obtained from the NRC-VAD lexicon (Mohammad, 2018)
   * fine-tuning a pre-trained language model RoBERTa (Liu+ 2019)
   * we learn conditional VAD distributions through supervision of categorical labels and use them to compute VAD scores as well as to predict the emotion labels for a given sentence
-* contributions are as follows
+* contributions
   * a framework which enables learning to predict VAD scores as well as categorical emotions from a sentence only with categorical emotion labels
   * significant positive correlations to corresponding ground truth VAD scores